CodeStash-KGP/CodeStash/README.md

 `roles.md` contains the description of various positions in CodeStash and the general selection procedure.

 ### Assets
-`assets.md` contains brief description into the different groups run under CodeStash.
+`assets.md` contains brief description of the different groups run under CodeStash.